cfd6yn/DS6600_lab1/README.md

 Lab assignment 1 for ds6600 fall 2025

 # Problem 1
-Reason for chosen license - GNU General Public License v3.0
+Reason for chosen license - MIT License

-GNU General Public License fullfills the required permissions allowing both commercial and non-commercial use.
-Distribution and modification are permitted as well.
-While it is a copyleft license for software and other kinds of works which means any derivative work must also be released under the same GPL license.
-This condition under GNU fullfills the requirement from the question of not allowing anyone to modify and distribute my code with a more restrictive license.
+MIT License fullfills the required permissions allowing both commercial and private use.
+Distribution and modification are permitted as well, according to its documentation.
+While MIT is permissive which means users can choose another permissive license but not make it more restrictive than MIT.

+If I had not supplied a license, legally, no one would be able to use, copy, or distribute my code with right.

 # Environments